 The Importance of Website Speed: Test Your Site Now

-- Nearly half of internet users expect a web page to load in 2 seconds or less.
+- Nearly half of the Internet users expect a web page to load in 2 seconds or less.

 - 79% of people shopping on the internet won’t return to a site if they’ve experienced problems previously.